What is credit card utilisation?

 Understanding credit utilisation

-• how much you could spend if you borrowed up to your maximum credit limit
+• How much you could spend if you used your maximum credit limit

 Total credit utilisation

-Total credit utilisation is the overall percentage across all your credit limits but doesn’t include instalment loans.
+Your total credit utilisation is the combined percentage across all your credit cards, but it doesn’t include installment loans like personal or car loans.

-It’s important to understand your total credit utilisation ratio and how this affects your credit score.
+It’s important to understand your total credit utilisation because it can significantly impact your credit score.

-How do I find out my credit utilisation ratio?
+How do I calculate my credit utilisation ratio?

-To work out your total credit utilisation ratio across the board, add up the credit limits on all your credit cards and add up the outstanding balances too.
-Then divide the total balance by the total credit limit.
+To calculate your total credit utilisation, add up the credit limits on all your cards, then divide the total balance by the total credit limit.

 What is classed as ‘good’ credit utilisation?